 Putting an end to the closed community mentality of his predecessor.

-submission by Total Home Entertainment in 1996.
-Robin Duval informed the company that Straw Dogs could receive an 18 certificate if they made around 200 seconds of cuts to the rape scene in order to remove the forcible stripping of Amy, along with any
+previous submission by Total Home Entertainment in 1996.
+Robin Duval informed the company that Straw Dogs could receive an 18 certificate if they made around 200 seconds of cuts to the rape scene in order to remove the forcible stripping of Amy,

 Siege Ends: BBFC passes the film uncut for home video